michalpytlos/FSND_p4/vagrant/4-project/README.md

 4. Game-finder page:
   *  **All users:** list all games satisfying the provided search criteria.
 5. Game API endpoint:
-  * **All users:** list games, with all their attributes, satisfying the criteria provided in the request query string.
-Accepts ownership and game-attribute search criteria.
+  * **All users:** list games, with all their attributes, satisfying the criteria provided in the query string.
 The response is in JSON.
 6. Info API endpoint:
   * **All users:** provide basic information on all game-categories, users and games held in the database.
 The response is in JSON.